The Rough Ocean

 3) to work jointly with marine geologists to determine which topographic features are most important for ocean currents.

 The name of the project is The Rough Ocean.
-It is funded from the Research Council of Norway in the Klimaforsk-programme.
-The project number is 302743.
+It is funded from the Research Council of Norway (NFR) in the Klimaforsk-programme.
+The NFR-project number is 302743.

-This project will be done with collaboration from researchers from Scripps Institution of Oceanography at the University of California San Diego, with Florida State University and the Institutt de Physique du Globe de Paris, and Department of Geosciences, University of Oslo.
+This The Rough Ocean-project will be done with collaboration from researchers from Scripps Institution of Oceanography at the University of California San Diego, with Florida State University and the Institutt de Physique du Globe de Paris, and Department of Geosciences, University of Oslo.